Justin Bethel: 2014

 On November 2, 2014, Bethel recorded his third career blocked field goal against the Dallas Cowboys.
-He was named the NFC special teams Player of the Week three days later.
+He was named the NFC Special Teams Player of the Week three days later.
 On December 7, Bethel grabbed a game-saving fumble recovery in the fourth quarter against the Kansas City Chiefs, his first recovery of his career on defense.
 He was also named NFC special teams Player of the Month for December.
 The last time a Cardinal won this award was Patrick Peterson in November 2011.
-He finished his third season with 25 tackles.
+He finished his third season with 25 total tackles.

 Bethel was voted to the 2015 Pro Bowl as a special teams player, becoming the second player in franchise history to make the Pro Bowl multiple times as a special teamer (with Ron Wolfley).
-The Arizona Cardinals finished second in the NFC West with an 11–5 record and received a playoff berth.
-On January 3, 2015, Bethel appeared in his first career postseason game and tackled Carolina Panthers' punter Brad Nortman in the end zone for a safety during the fourth quarter of a 16–27 loss to Carolina in the NFC Wildcard game.
+The Cardinals finished second in the NFC West with an 11–5 record and received a playoff berth.
+On January 3, 2015, Bethel appeared in his first career postseason game and tackled Carolina Panthers' punter Brad Nortman in the end zone for a safety during the fourth quarter of a 16–27 loss to the Carolina Panthers in the NFC Wild Card Round.